anandita-3217/EAI-Assignments/EAI-Assignments /SleepScore/README.md

-# Agent for calculating the Sleep Score of a given location
+# Agent for calculating the Sleep Score of a given person

 ## Course: Essentials of Artificial Intelligence